Turn a Thrift Store Vase into a DIY Rope Vase

-I recently wrote an article for GMC Trade Secrets on Bringing the Outdoors In.
-In writing the article, I had so many ideas jumbled in my head.
-I looked around at my own home to see what I had done myself to get closer to nature.
+I love bringing the outdoors in.
+There are so many ideas jumbled in my head on how to do this; so I looked around at my own home to see what I had done myself to get closer to nature.
 I have a lot of natural elements displayed in my home décor and one of my favorite “chores” is to cut fresh flowers from the garden.
+One time I made cotton stems out of branches from our back yard.
 I did decide to take my own advice and make a couple new vases.
 Here is my DIY Rope Vase How To.
 The best part?
 It only takes about 15 minutes to make!

 Step One: Choose your materials.